-This section is used by the Site Administrator to manage external email addresses for which qTest Manager is able to send reports.
-External email addresses, that are not associated with an active qTest Manager user can be entered here.
+This section is used by the Site Administrator to manage external email addresses for which qTest Manager can send reports.
+External email addresses that are not associated with an active qTest Manager user can be entered here.
 Use a semicolon (;) to separate each email address.

 qTest Manager notification emails, user invitation emails, and other emails which are sent to qTest Manager users will not be blocked, because those email addresses are stored in the Licenses-User tab.

 This section is used for customers wishing to use a private key for Jira OAuth.
 This is not a required field if you are using a public key for your Jira OAuth.
 The private key displayed here is read-only.
 You will see the qTest default private key displayed here upon initial load of the screen if you are already using Jira OAuth.